DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 In the field of design, there has been an increased emphasis on ethical practices in production and consumption.
-Utilizing "design thinking", students in this project-based survey course will be exposed to important issues surrounding small-scale artisan production and develop valuable hands-on skills working with artisan partners through design, quality control, branding and story- telling.
+Utilizing "design thinking", become exposed to important issues surrounding small-scale artisan production and develop valuable hands-on skills working with artisan partners through design, quality control, branding and story- telling.
 Topics may include: fair trade development, product design, cultural implications, as well as pricing, marketing, and sales.

 DS 528 — EXPERIMENTAL TEXTILE DESIGN